Welcome to today's edition of the Rush 24-7 podcast.

 That's what Democrats in Michigan are saying.

-If I were if you people in Michigan, the worst thing could possibly happen to you is that Obama's coming and going to announce more policies.
+If I were, if you people in Michigan, the worst thing could possibly happen to you is that Obama's coming and going to announce more policies.

 You people in Michigan, I know those of you in this audience listening in Michigan, you know why your state's in trouble, and you know why some of the cities are in trouble.

-They don't put her in fact what see when I was watching Michael Jackson the first day when it was rumored that he had died, but nobody was reporting it.
+In fact, see, when I was watching Michael Jackson the first day when it was rumored that he had died, but nobody was reporting it, I knew, I knew that when Fox put Geraldo on, Michael Jackson was dead.

-Geraldo is a grim reaper.
+Geraldo is a Grim Reaper.

 And Michigan, you've got the equivalent of the economic grim reaper showing up here.